DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 ## Prerequisites

+We highly recommend and encourage you to directly go to the ## Guided Run - Through

 Prior to running the code, please ensure you have the following:

 1. Download the required images and captions from the provided [Flickr Dataset](https://drive.google.com/drive/folders/1x2pDFbpIsA8fCUomwBpo6wBy0Yw9LFF_?usp=sharing).